top of page

 Questioning Precedes Improvement

-When we have employees who are constantly questioning, it can be perceived as negative a behaviour or at least an annoying behaviour.
+When we have employees who are constantly questioning, it can be perceived as a negative behaviour or at least an annoying behaviour.
 The leaders of old would have said something akin to, “Just do your damn job.”
 We may be tempted to think that they do not trust the leadership or the decisions that are being made or that they are using questioning as a delaying tactic so that they do not have to muck in and get the job done.
 Some may feel they are resistant to change, but it could be that they just seek to understand the reasons that things are the way they are, to try and see if things can be done better.

 Comments